Eileen Gu: Navigating two cultures, judged by both of them | WTOP News

 BEIJING (AP) — She is an exceptional athlete who has already won medals in the Beijing Olympics.
-But the fascination — some might say obsession — with Eileen Gu’s origin story has threatened to overshadow anything she does on the slopes.
+But the deep fascination with Eileen Gu’s origin story has threatened to overshadow anything she does on the slopes.

 As the freestyle skier chases gold in the mountains northwest of Beijing, some competing narratives about her have taken hold, from California to China.